moelzanaty3/react-redux-guide-with-zanaty/README.md

 form the above definitions we noticed that React it's javascript library and this make me ask you

-### What's? different between library and framework ?
+### What's the difference between Library and Framework?

 Both libraries and frameworks are reusable code written by someone else.
 Their purpose is to help you solve common problems in easier ways.